-Jennifer E. Cossyleon, Loyola University Chicago, Community Organizing and Family Issues (COFI), to examine how grassroots community organizing shapes parents’ lives.
-ASA asked Cossyleon about that work and this is what she had to say:
+Jennifer E. Cossyleon, Loyola University Chicago, works with Community Organizing and Family Issues (COFI), to examine how grassroots community organizing shapes parents’ lives.
+ASA asked Cossyleon about her work and this is what she had to say:

 What is the mission of COFI?
 COFI is a Chicago-based organization with a state-wide reach.
 Its mission is to: strengthen the power and voice of low-income and working families at all levels of civic life—from local institutions and communities to the local, state, and federal policy arenas (www.cofionline.org).
 The organization supports parents through leadership trainings in local communities where parents set and accomplish personal, family, and team goals; develop relationships with each other and community partners; and join other communities of COFI parents (mainly through a parent-led group, Parents Organized to Win, Educate, and Renew Policy Action Council POWER-PAC) to collaboratively fight for systemic change on issues that impact their children and families.
 To support parents’ participation in trainings and organizing meetings, COFI offers childcare, English-Spanish translation, travel reimbursements, and free food and refreshments—all essential to the inclusion of often-excluded parents.